jaspector

 Standard office hours; confirm with the Board of Supervisors.

-Typical inspection sequence: Typical inspections include foundation/footings, framing, rough-in mechanical/electrical/plumbing, and final occupancy.
+Typical sequence: Typical inspections include foundation/footings, framing, rough-in mechanical/electrical/plumbing, and final occupancy.
 Confirm specific inspection requirements with the Board of Supervisors upon permit issuance.

-Do I need a building permit in unincorporated Claiborne County, MS?
+01 Do I need a building permit in unincorporated Claiborne County, MS?

 A building permit is required for new construction, renovations and remodeling, additions, demolition, occupancy permits, and certain repair and maintenance work above defined thresholds.

-How do I apply for a building permit in unincorporated Claiborne County, MS?
+02 How do I apply for a building permit in unincorporated Claiborne County, MS?

-1. Contact Claiborne County Board of Supervisors at (601) 437-5216 or (601) 437-4430 to determine permit requirements for your project.
+To apply for a building permit in unincorporated Claiborne County, MS, follow these steps: 1.
+Contact Claiborne County Board of Supervisors at (601) 437-5216 or (601) 437-4430 to determine permit requirements for your project.
 2. Obtain and complete the permit application form.
 3. Prepare required documentation including project plans and scope information.
 4. Submit application and required documents to the Board of Supervisors office.
 5. Submit fee payment as determined by the county.
 6. County reviews permit application.
 7. Upon approval, obtain permit issuance and schedule required inspections prior to construction.

-How long does it take to get a building permit in unincorporated Claiborne County, MS?
+03 How long does it take to get a building permit in unincorporated Claiborne County, MS?

-What work is exempt from building permits in unincorporated Claiborne County, MS?
+04 What work is exempt from building permits in unincorporated Claiborne County, MS?

-How do I schedule a building inspection in unincorporated Claiborne County, MS?
+05 How do I schedule a building inspection in unincorporated Claiborne County, MS?

-Inspections can be scheduled via: (601) 437-5216.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Claiborne County, MS via: (601) 437-5216.
 Contact the Board of Supervisors to confirm inspection scheduling procedures..